 Students use the basics of 3-D modeling software to create parts, assemblies and drawings that are in typical use in industry.
 Students also apply effective technical communication skills.
 Aid Code: 10 - Associate Degree.
-Complete Course Listing 606-310 GD&T Interpretations
+Complete Course Listing

+606-310 GD&T Interpretations Credits: 1

 In this course students will practice the use of Geometric Dimensioning and Tolerancing as it pertains to mechanical specifications and relationships in technical drawings.
 Students will practice interpretation of these symbols, as well as basic inspection methodologies.
+Aid Code: 32 - Two-year Technical Diploma.
+Complete Course Listing

-606-311 Basic CAD - Solidworks and AutoCAD
+606-311 Basic CAD - Solidworks and AutoCAD Credits: 1

 In this course students will demonstrate the use of CAD software to create blueprints for the manufacturing sector.
-SolidWorks and AutoCad will be used
+SolidWorks and AutoCad will be used.

 Aid Code: 32 - Two-year Technical Diploma.
-Co-requisites: (422-312 or 422-117)
+Co-requisites: (422-312 or 422-117) Complete Course Listing

-606-312 Intermediate CAD - Solidworks and AutoCAD
+606-312 Intermediate CAD - Solidworks and AutoCAD Credits: 1

 In this course students will demonstrate the use of CAD software to create complex blueprints for the manufacturing sector.
 SolidWorks and AutoCAD will be used.
 Aid Code: 32 - Two-year Technical Diploma.
 Co-requisites: (606-311 or 606-172)

 This course is designed to provide participants with an understanding of three dimensional CAD engineering software technology.
+Aid Code: 47 - Occupational Adult.
+Complete Course Listing

-606-480 CAD Fundamentals - 2D Drawing
+606-480 CAD Fundamentals - 2D Drawing Credits: 1

 In this course students will demonstrate the use of CAD software to create blueprints for the manufacturing sector.
+Aid Code: 10 - Associate Degree.
+Complete Course Listing